MicrosoftDocs/azure-devops-yaml-schema/task-reference/github-release-v0.md

 **`changeLogCompareToReleaseTag`** - **Release Tag**<br>
 `string`.
 Required when `changeLogCompareToRelease = lastNonDraftReleaseByTag`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the regex for release tag.
-Release matching this tag will be used as base for changelog computation.
+Specifies the regex for the release tag.
+A release matching this tag will be used as the base for changelog computation.
 <!-- :::editable-content-end::: -->
 <br>